Click on the question to reveal the answer.

 - Can I choose the provider to install the measure?

-The grant panel will consider the quotations and will make the final decision on the chosen provider, based on a variety of criteria.
-This decision is final, and SMEs must use the chosen provider if they wish to go forwards with the project.
+The Grant Panel will consider the quotations and will make the final decision on the chosen provider, based on a variety of criteria.
+This decision is final, and SMEs must use the chosen provider if they wish to go forwards with the project using a Green BELLE grant.

 - How long do I have to install the measures, once the application is approved?